zowe/community/Technical-Steering-Committee/proposal.md

 The TSC will elect a chairperson which will have the responsibilities and duties of...

 - Organizing and conducting meetings, and coordinating responses to any voting issues.
-- Be the primary representative of the Zowe project to the Open Mainframe Project Techincal Advisory Counsel (TAC) on technical issues.
+- Be the primary representative of the Zowe project to the Open Mainframe Project Technical Advisory Council (TAC) on technical issues.
   - The ZLC chairperson remains the primary representation of business, marketing, community and non-technical issues the Zowe project to the Open Mainframe Project.
 - Be the primary spokesperson for the Zowe project.